 The Environmental Leadership Office collaborates with MU students to provide support, resources, education and leadership opportunities, empowering them to get involved and take meaningful action to address environmental issues on campus and beyond.

 The Office of Student Engagement in the Center for Student Involvement (2500 MU Student Center) provides involvement opportunities, leadership training and volunteer experiences with an emphasis on developing transferable skills for future employment.
-Programs include the Women’s Leadership Conference, Emerging Leaders, Mizzou Alternative Breaks and Caring for Columbia.
+Programs include the Women’s Leadership Conference, Emerging Leaders Program, Mizzou Alternative Breaks and Caring for Columbia.
 The office advises student government and is the central campus resource for recognized student organizations.

 The Social Justice Symposium creates conversation around three core aspects of social justice: awareness, advocacy and activism.
 Topics may include ability, ethnicity, gender, LGBTQ advocacy, multiculturalism, sustainability and veteran student populations.

 Learn leadership, communication and event-planning skills in this tight-knit organization.
 Join anytime and find a committee that matches your goals, passions and talents.

 Learn conflict management and communication skills with Mizzou’s outdoor experiential education office.
 Teams of participants learn to build trust on high- and low-ropes courses.
 Venture Out serves classes, university departments, student organizations and groups from around Mid-Missouri.